jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Jennie, my dear Jennie, indeed the horses will catch their death; you forget how cold it is," cried her husband, in an agony.

-Doctor Richards saw them gravely to the door, then re turned to the parlor, where Alice, with white lips, was restlessly putting chairs in place, and tidying books and <p class="pagenum">Begin page 112</p> ornaments; and Louis was standing where he had been left, with flushed face and clinched baby hands.
+Doctor Richards saw them gravely to the door, then re turned to the parlor, where Alice, with white lips, was restlessly putting chairs in place, and tidying books and <hr><p class="pagenum">Page 112</p> ornaments; and Louis was standing where he had been left, with flushed face and clinched baby hands.

 "If God killed my mamma," said Louis, as the doctor entered, "then I hate God!"